Covering a set of line segments with a few squares: Problem 1: The Decision Problem

 As $y_L$ increases, the topmost point of $E$ is similarly a composition of two skyline functions, which is piecewise linear and can be computed in $O(n \log n)$.

 Finally, as $y_L$ increases, the topmost point of $C_3$ (if it exists) is constant and can be computed in $O(n)$ time.

-Putting this altogether, each of the leftmost points of $D$, $E$ and $C_3$ are piecewise linear functions in terms of $y_L$ and can be computed in $O(n \log n)$ time.
-Hence, their minimum $y_{R_1}$ is a piecewise linear function and can be computed in $O(n \log n)$ time. \end{proof}
+Putting this all together, each of the leftmost points of $D$, $E$ and $C_3$ are piecewise linear functions in terms of $y_L$ and can be computed in $O(n \log n)$ time.
+Hence, their minimum $y_{R_1}$ is a piecewise linear function of complexity $O(n\alpha(n))$ and can be computed in $O(n \log n)$ time. \end{proof}